publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stV/ptB/ch515/m__us_usc_t46_s51509.md

         (6) report to the Secretary on compliance with this subsection.

-    (e)  __Failure To Complete Course of Instruction__  __.—__
+    (e) __Failure To Complete Course of Instruction.—__

-        (1)  __Active duty__  __.—__
+        (1) __Active duty.—__

+            (A)  __In general__  __.—__

-        If the Secretary of Transportation determines that an individual who has accepted the payments described in subsection (b) for a minimum of 2 academic years has failed to fulfill the part of the agreement described in subsection (d)(1), the individual may be ordered by the Secretary of Defense to serve on active duty in the armed forces of the United States for a period of not more than 2 years.
+            The Secretary of Defense may order an individual to serve on active duty in the armed forces of the United States for a period of not more than 2 years if—

+                (i) the individual has attended an academy under this section for more than 2 academic years, but less than 3 academic years;

+                (ii) the individual has accepted the payments described in subsection (b) in an amount totaling at least $8,000; and

+                (iii) the Secretary of Transportation has determined that the individual has failed to fulfill the part of the agreement described in subsection (d)(1).

+            (B) __3__  __ or more years__  __.—__

+            The Secretary of Defense may order an individual to serve on active duty in the armed forces of the United States for a period of not more than 3 years if—

+                (i) the individual has attended an academy under this section for 3 or more academic years;

+                (ii) the individual has accepted the payments described in subsection (b) in an amount totaling at least $16,000; and

+                (iii) the Secretary of Transportation has determined that the individual has failed to fulfill the part of the agreement described in subsection (d)(1).

+            (C)  __Hardship waiver__  __.—__

             In cases of hardship as determined by the Secretary of Transportation, the Secretary of Transportation may waive this paragraph in whole or in part.

         (2)  __Recovery of cost__  __.—__